-The best things to do in Tropical North Queensland, while traveling in Australia.
+The best things to do in Tropical North Queensland, Australia.

 Queensland is called Australia’s “Sunshine State” with good reason.

-There are plenty of things to do up here in terms of adventure and sight-seeing, and I recommend a couple weeks to see it all.
+There are plenty of things to do up here in terms of adventure and sightseeing.
+I recommend a couple of weeks to see it all!

 1. Explore Cairns

-Definitely stop by Rusty’s Fruit Market, open on weekends from 5am – 3pm.
-Here you can find super cheap produce as well as little stalls serving fresh meals.
+Definitely stop by Rusty’s Fruit Market, open on weekends from 5 am – 3 pm.
+Here you can find super cheap local produce as well as little stalls serving fresh meals.

 To escape the heat, venture to the Lagoon, a giant public pool located right next to the ocean.